coreos/tectonic-docs/Documentation/install/azure/azure-terraform.md

 ### CoreOS account

 Tectonic Installer requires the License and Pull Secret provided with a CoreOS account.
-To obtain this information and up to 10 free nodes, first create a CoreOS account.
+To obtain this information and up to 10 free nodes, create a CoreOS account.

 1. Go to [https://account.coreos.com/login][account-login].
 2. Click *Sign Up* and create an account using either your Google account or another email address.